percona/pbm-docs/source/running.rst

    $ pbm list

 As of version 1.4.0, the |pbm-list| output shows the completion time.
+This is the time to which the sharded cluster / non-shared replica set will be returned to after the restore.

 .. admonition:: Sample output